jiegec/SPECCPU2017Harmony/results/README.md

 # Benchmarking results

 Record the results of running benchmarks using this application.
-All numbers are estimated.
+All numbers provided are estimates.

+Due to fluctuations in performance, we offer two types of benchmark runs:

+1. [Full Run](./full/): Executes all benchmarks sequentially, resulting in less favorable thermal conditions.
+2. [Best Run](./best/): Allows each benchmark to be run individually, ensuring optimal thermal conditions.

-Due to fluctuations, the best performance without putting the phone in a refrigerator is recorded.
+Note: Placing the device in a refrigerator is strictly prohibited.

-C/C++ code is compiled with current clang version (15.0.4) from HarmonyOS SDK.
-Fortran code is compiled with latest flang-20 version from LLVM APT.
-Optimization flags:
+The C/C++ code is compiled using the current Clang version (15.0.4) from the HarmonyOS SDK.
+The Fortran code is compiled with the latest Flang-20 version from the LLVM APT repository.
+The following optimization flags are used:

 - some benchmarks are built without -flto: -O3 -march=armv8.a+sve
 	- 502.gcc_r